 I LOVE teaching!
 Opening minds to new ideas and getting people to really think about how ‘you are what you eat’ is very rewarding and also hopeful that the newer and current generations will start making smarter choices and rates of obesity and related health conditions will start to decline.

 February is American Heart Month, raising awareness about heart disease, the leading cause of death for both men and woman: 1 out of 4 deaths (1)!
 Heart disease includes conditions such as atherosclerosis (when arteries become clogged due to plaque build-up) that can result in coronary artery disease and ultimately cause heart attacks, heart failure and strokes by obstructing the flow of oxygen and blood to the rest of your body (1,2).

 What causes plaque build up?
 It’s mainly low-density lipoprotein (aka LDL aka ‘bad’ cholesterol) mixed with fat, calcium and other miscellaneous materials found in your blood (1,3,4).
-LDL cholesterol is found in animal food sources such as meat and whole milk dairy.
-Many processed foods, especially commercially produced baked goods, that contain trans fats from hydrogenated oils or shortening are also high in LDL cholesterol.

 My wonderful Aunt and Uncle from LaLaLand gifted me some lychees from Chinatown, so I decided to do some research into these juicy sweet treats.
 This fiber filled heart healthy nature's candy contains B-complex vitamins, vitamin C, potassium, phosphorus, zinc, iron, copper, and more, and helps the immune system with antioxidant and anti-flu actions!
 Just in time for this bitter cold season!